Marius Fiche

 In 2016

-On this object it is written «To my dear niece Rosette, of your uncle who loves you and always thinks of you.
+On this object it is written «To my dear niece Rosette, from your uncle who loves you and always thinks of you.
 Simon».

-On the second pen holder, which remained in Mr. Hanoune’s possession, the inscription is almost the same, only the first name changes.
+On the second pen holder, which remained in the possession of Mr. Hanoune, the inscription is almost the same, only the first name changes.
 These feather holders had to be made in the camp of Pithiviers by

 Claude Ungar